 Inspired by a complex suture pattern, an Edmonton doctor develops a wound-clamping device to stop hemorrhaging, one of the leading causes of preventable death.

-Alberta researchers learn that a hepatitis C viral strain can treat all known strains of the virus.
+Alberta researchers learn that a vaccine developed from a single hepatitis viral strain is effective against all known strains of the virus.

 Researchers at the Cross Cancer Institute combine two existing drugs to double the life expectancy of patients with multiple myeloma.

 A non-invasive, electrode-based cardiac system gives real-time access to heart data without the use of a catheter.
 This reduces patient discomfort and lowers the time spent gathering cardiac readings from hours to minutes.

 A surgical robot joins the staff at the Lois Hole Hospital for Women to help patients with uterine and cervical cancer.
 Surgeries now result in less pain, less bleeding, and faster recovery.

 The Alberta-run ESCAPE Trial leads to a groundbreaking stroke treatment procedure.
 As a result, the number of stroke-related deaths lowers by 50%.

 Researchers at the University of Alberta identify ways to repair gene malfunction and prevent heart failure in patients with Duchenne muscular dystrophy.